1966 United States Senate election in Illinois

 The 1966 United States Senate election in Illinois took place on November 8, 1966.
 Incumbent Democratic United States Senator Paul Douglas, seeking a fourth term in the United States Senate, faced off against Republican Charles H. Percy, a businessman and the 1964 Republican nominee for Governor of Illinois.
 A competitive election ensued, featuring campaign appearances by former vice president Richard M. Nixon on behalf of Percy.
 Ultimately, Percy ended up defeating Senator Douglas by a fairly wide margin, allowing him to win what would be the first of three terms in the Senate.

-Election information
+Background

 The primary (held on June 14) and general election coincided with those for House and state elections.

-Turnout

 Turnout in the primaries was 27.13%, with 1,509,302 votes cast.

 Turnout during the general election was 71.56%, with a total of 3,822,724 votes cast.

 Democratic primary

 Incumbent Paul Douglas was renominated, running unopposed.